ysyk2021/mindful-leadership-mastery-techniques-for-positive-influence-visionary-thinking-and-empowered-living/src/chapter-4-1.md

-Chapter 4: Visionary Thinking for Strategic Planning
+Visionary Thinking for Strategic Planning
 ====================================================

 Visionary thinking is a critical component of strategic planning.
 In this chapter, we will explore the importance of visionary thinking and its role in developing effective strategic plans.